thi-voltage-visionaries/team-bms/README.md

 - And is then visualized on the I2C-display.

-## How to start the BMS-reader for the Daly-Smart-BMS
+## How to start the BMS-reader for Daly-Smart-BMS

 1. Open this folder:
    ```